philipploeschl/synoptic-map-pipeline/readme.md

 ## Known issues:
+- Synoptic map processing cannot be aborted if launched together with run_bash_scripts()
 - WARNING: hmisynoptic.py needs data at the same Carrington rotation number which will not always be the case for arbitrary combinations of PHI and HMI.
 There a common number is forced based on the majority of data.
 As a result nonsensical combinations like HMI from one year and PHI from another will currently work and not raise any errors!
 - UNTESTED: changing output_path to something outside of the project folder - try that at your own risk if necessary.
 - awf_nlim = True has an issue that introduces NaNs into the synoptic map.
 I already have a lead but it's fairly low on the list since we can just use it without the limiter (set to False)